Whether you’re building a gaming PC or a workstation, the first question that comes into your mind should have been

 On top of that, it also “powers” some other components, like the graphics card and hard drive, through the PSU.

-So now you must have known why having a solid motherboard is really important for you PC.
+So now you must have known why having a solid motherboard is really important for your PC.

 But when you search a decent motherboard on the web, you may get easily overwhelmed by the sheer quantity and types of motherboards out there.
 There are more than 5 types of motherboard commonly used (at least).

 Among these Standard-ATX, Micro ATX, and Mini ITX boards are the most common ones that are used in home and offices PCs.
 Therefore, we’ll discuss how each of them is different from others, in different aspects.

 The first difference between these three types of motherboards is, of course, their respective sizes.
 An ATX board has the dimensions of 12 × 9.6 inches.
 Next comes with Micro-ATX boards.
 These boards have the dimensions of 9.6 × 9.6 inches.

 Since ATX boards are 25% larger than the micro-ATX motherboards, you can easily place a micro-ATX board into an ATX chassis, but not the other way around.

 The last one, mini ITX board are the smallest common motherboards around us.
 Their dimensions are 6.7 × 6.7 inches.
-These boards are really beneficial in case you have a small desk space.
+These boards are really beneficial in case you have small desk space.

 As you may have realized by now, the size isn’t the only difference when it comes to motherboard types.
 Each of these types will effect your PC performance, through the number of components they can support.